bramho/smart_shoe_backend/README.md

 # Installing

-Just download the files and place them in a seperate file folder in your xcode project.
+Just download the files and place them in a seperate file folder in your xcode project and remove what you don't need.

 # Usage